hashicorp/terraform-provider-google/website/docs/index.html.markdown

 the existing request if one exists.
 By filing and reacting to requests, we can gauge your interest in yet-to-be-supported GCP features and make sure that we prioritize support for them when they enter Beta.

-### Beta Features
-Some resources contain Beta features; Beta GCP Features have no deprecation policy, and no SLA, but are otherwise considered to be feature-complete with only minor outstanding issues after their Alpha period.
-Beta is when GCP features are publicly announced, and is when they generally become publicly available.
-For more information see [the official documentation on GCP launch stages](https://cloud.google.com/terms/launch-stages).

-Terraform resources that support Beta features will always use the Beta APIs to provision the resource.
-Importing a resource that supports Beta features will always import those features, even if the resource was created in a matter that was not explicitly Beta.